vicenterendo/PierChat/README.md

 As this is open-source and I do not have resources to host official servers, I will leave it up to the community to host their own servers in a community/private server system.
 You can find the code for the server, as well as it's releases, in [this](https://github.com/vicenterendo/PierChat-Server/) repository.

+---

+### Still in `alpha`
+PierChat is still in the aplha stage of development, meaning it works, but with lots of bugs and missing functionality.
+Here are some of the features planned for the future:
+[ ] Full Exception Handling
+[ ] Graphical UI
+[ ] User relationships ( friends, groups, ... )